 Here’s the thing.
 Adults need fun and spontaneity too.
 And isn’t this summer the best time to go for some?!

-So, once the kids are in bed and you can think about your summer, add a few of these on your adult summer bucket list.
+So, once the kids are in bed and you can think about “me time”, add a few of these on your adult summer bucket list.

 1. Add one fun sundress or flirty skirt to your wardrobe